-COTA 2100 - Psychosocial Aspects (3CR)
+COTA 2100 -Psychosocial Aspects (3CR)

 (2L, 2LB) This course addresses acute and chronic psychosocial dysfunction conditions and occupational therapy's role in providing service.
 Various developmental concerns and mental health settings are discussed.
 The OTA's role in interventions is presented including theory, evaluation, treatment planning and intervention.
 Psychosocial issues in physical dysfunction are also explored.

 Prerequisites: COTA 2200, COTA 2300, COTA 2310, COTA 2420, and PSYC 1000.
+Concurrently: Taken concurrently with COTA 2210 and COTA 2320.

-COTA 2150 - Group Dynamics (1CR) (2LB) This course is designed to develop effective interpersonal communication to prepare students for professional/patient interactions in clinical practice and the engagement of therapeutic use of self.
+COTA 2150 - Group Dynamics (1CR)

+(2LB) This course is designed to develop effective interpersonal communication to prepare students for professional/patient interactions in clinical practice and the engagement of therapeutic use of self.
 An emphasis is placed on the development of basic listening skills, providing meaningful feedback, and group membership skills.
 This course provides an environment, which promotes sharing of ideas, attitudes and feelings, peer feedback and support of group members.

-Prerequisites: Admission into the OTA program, or permission of the OTA program director.
+Prerequisites: Admission into the

+OTA program, or permission of the OTA program director.

-COTA 2160 - Leadership Skills (2CR) (1L, 2LB) This course promotes effective interpersonal communication for group and professional leadership, evaluation of self and others, and therapeutic-use of-self techniques necessary for effective occupational therapy service provision.
+COTA 2160 - Leadership Skills (2CR)

+(1L, 2LB) This course promotes effective interpersonal communication for group and professional leadership, evaluation of self and others, and therapeutic-use of-self techniques necessary for effective occupational therapy service provision.
 Group leadership and interactive skills are practiced along with activity analysis, adapting and grading of group activities.

 Prerequisites: COTA 2150, COTA 2200, COTA 2300, COTA 2310, COTA 2420.
 Concurrently: Taken concurrently with COTA 2100 and COTA 2210.

-COTA 2200 - Therapeutic Approaches and Media I (2CR) (4LB) Exploration of a variety of media and therapeutic approaches for special needs populations.
+COTA 2200 - Therapeutic Approaches and Media I (2CR)

+(4LB) Exploration of a variety of media and therapeutic approaches for special needs populations.
 Activity analysis and adaptation of activities are practiced extensively.
 Types of activities explored include play, education, daily living skills, social participation, work and leisure.
 Use of the Occupational Therapy Practice Framework is introduced and applied to practice.

-COTA 2210 - Therapeutic Approaches and Media II (2CR) (4LB) Continuation of implementation of the Occupational Therapy Practice Framework.
+COTA 2210 - Therapeutic Approaches and Media II (2CR)

+(4LB) Continuation of implementation of the Occupational Therapy Practice Framework.
 A variety of media will be explored for implementation with psychosocial and pediatric populations.
-Activity analysis, adapting, and grading of interventions for therapeutic application for these populations is the focus of this class Prerequisites: COTA 2020, COTA 2200, COTA 2300, COTA 2310, COTA 2420 physical disabilities settings are practiced.
-Prerequisites: COTA 2020, COTA 2200, COTA 2210, COTA 2300, COTA 2310, COTA 2320, COTA 2350, and COTA 2420.
+Activity analysis, adapting, and grading of interventions for therapeutic application for these populations is the focus of this class

+Prerequisites: COTA 2020, COTA 2200, COTA 2300, COTA 2310, COTA 2420 Concurrently: Taken concurrently with COTA 2100 and COTA 2350.

-COTA 2220 - Therapeutic Approaches and Media III (3CR) (6LB) This course continues the exploration of service implementation for the occupational therapy assistant in the physical disabilities settings.
+COTA 2220 - Therapeutic Approaches and Media III (3CR)

+(6LB) This course continues the exploration of service implementation for the occupational therapy assistant in the physical disabilities settings.
 Areas studied include daily living skills, work, leisure, education, and social participation.
-Techniques applied in
+Techniques applied in physical disabilities settings are practiced.